 Monday, February 27, 2017

 Yes, yes, we all know that Get Out is in some sense about race, but it is at the same time not only a horror movie, but a horror movie that follows the formal conventions of a particular kind of horror film.
 I am not sure exactly what to call this sub-genre, perhaps "the outsider and the community with a secret," or "betrayal horror."
-The best examples of this genre, examples the writer and director Jordan Peele knows well, are films like The Stepford Wives and Rosemary's Baby.
-To perhaps take it seriously as both a movie about race and a movie steeped in its genre is to examine the way in which the latter shapes the former.
+I am thinking of those films in which a new person is brought into a community only to become a victim of its dark secret.
+The best examples of this genre, examples the writer and director Jordan Peele knows well, are films like The Stepford Wives and Rosemary's Baby (Both written by Ira Levin).
+To perhaps take it seriously as both a movie about race and a movie steeped in the genre and subgenre's of horror is to examine the way in which the latter shapes the former.
 In other words, to take it seriously as an examination of the nightmare of race is to examine the way in which the genre does a kind of dream work, shaping and transforming its primary trauma.
 (One could even use such a method to examine the various "horror of racism" novels that have appeared in the last year, such as The Ballad of Black Tom by Victor Lavalle and Lovecraft Country by Matt Ruff, both of which take Lovecraft and thus a different sub-genre of horror as their point of entry).

 Thursday, February 09, 2017